 Pound cake is one of those not-too-sweet dessert breads that you can add a variety of toppings to, to your liking.
 If you are like me and you prefer your desserts more on the “very sweet” side, then adding a glaze or frosting is definitely one way to add some extra sweetness to light and fluffy pound cake.
 Oh, and if you add some champagne, too?
 Perfection.

-I already had this champagne pound cake on my list to make, but something told me that I could find a way to incorporate the rose water into it.
+I already had this champagne pound cake on my list to make, but something told me that I could find a way to incorporate rose water into it.
 I was either going to really enhance the taste, or totally ruin it.
 But I was going to give it a shot, either way.
 I also opted to use their pure almond extract instead of vanilla.
 Definitely a good call, there.

 One of my besties told me that she’d heard rose water was finicky…meaning that if you weren’t careful, you could put too little in and not really be able to taste it at all, or put too much and it overpower everything else.
 I took that into account when I was deciding how much to put in the frosting, and I’m glad I did.
 Because I can see how it could easily be too much, if you aren’t careful!
 However, a teaspoon was just perfect and gave the frosting a subtle floral taste to go with the champagne and almond flavors!